 This section covers the following aspects of eDirectory user synchronization:

 By default, eDirectory user synchronization is disabled.
-The MTA still performs all its other functions, but any changes made to user information in eDirectory without the GroupWise Administrator snap-in running will not appear in GroupWise until eDirectory user synchronization has been performed.
+The MTA still performs all its other functions, but any changes made to user information in eDirectory without the GroupWise Administrator snap-in running do not appear in GroupWise until eDirectory user synchronization has been performed.

 Although all MTAs can be enabled to perform eDirectory user synchronization, the minimum requirement is that at least one MTA be configured that way.
 If your GroupWise system spans multiple trees, at least one MTA in each tree must be configured to perform eDirectory user synchronization.
 The MTA server should have a local eDirectory replica for the MTA to access.